RockRottenSalad/Move-or-DIE/README.md

 3: Once raylib is installed, you can run the game: `./move-or-die.out`
 <br><br>

+Due to several issues with the windows version, I'll advise against installing it<br>
 ~~Installation for Windows:<br>
 1: Install the Move_or_DIE.exe<br>
 2: Deal with the antivirus<br><br>~~